clm21020/Diggable/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] Allow users to update listings they created
+- [ ] Allow users to update/delete listings that they created
+- [ ] Add a 'My Listings' tab to the nav bar
 - [ ] Color-coded pins
 - [ ] The ability to save searches
 - [ ] Multiple sessions/session management